francois-le-ko4la/lovelace-entity-progress-card/README.md

 - Use Material Design Icons (MDI) for a consistent look.
 Browse available icons at Material Design Icons.
 - Experiment with color codes like HEX or RGB for precise customization.
 - Combine with other Lovelace cards to create a visually cohesive dashboard.

-## 🛠️ Known Issue

-- In the card editor, you must switch to another field for a modification to be saved.